“That’s right – it filets, it chops, it dices and

 A HOLLYWOOD SMILE IN 3 DAYS

-“Advertising works best,” wrote Drayton Bird in Commonsense Marketing, “if you promise people something they want, not — as many imagine — — if you are clever, original or shocking.”
+“Advertising works best,” writes Drayton again, “if you promise people something they want, and not — as many imagine — — if you are clever, original or shocking.”

-To make you thin or bulk you up, to make you stronger, younger, fitter, and faster.
-To teach you to do something you’ve always wanted to do or make something easier than you ever thought it could be.
+And what might those best-targeted issues be?
+You know the drill.
+All kinds of ads promise to make us thin or bulk us up, to make us stronger, younger, fitter, and faster.
+To teach us to do something we’ve always wanted to do or tomake something easier than us ever thought it could be.

 Here’s just a sample of some classic promise-making headlines…